 Sagrada Familia Gift Shop

-There are in fact two gift shops.
-There’s one in the museum, and then another on the Nativity Facade side of the building near the group entrance.
+There are two gift shops.
+One is in the museum (only accessible to ticket holders) and another on the Nativity Façade side near the group entrance, which anyone can visit.

-However, be aware that when you enter this gift shop you are leaving the ticketed area.
-Only do this when you are ready to leave, as you will not be able to return to the church once you have left the ticketed area without getting a new ticket.
+Be aware that when you enter the Nativity Façade gift shop, you’re leaving the ticketed area.
+Only do this when you’re ready to leave, as you won’t be able to get back into the church without buying a new ticket.

 Do You Need a Ticket to Visit the Sagrada Familia?